Reader in Media and Communication

 - Deputy Director, Migration Working Group North West

-My recent research projects have centre on the role of media and public discourse in Eastern European migration and diaspora politics; digital media initiatives that oppose populism and mitigate traumatic political change; diaspora visibility and representation in public discourse; prosumers and the role of online communities in dismantling the production monopolies of the traditional creative industries; digitally supported political engagements, micro-politics and new forms of agency and citizenship.
+My recent research projects have centred on the role of media and public discourse in Eastern European migration and diaspora politics; digital media initiatives that oppose populism and mitigate traumatic political change; diaspora visibility and representation in public discourse; prosumers and the role of online communities in dismantling the production monopolies of the traditional creative industries; digitally supported political engagements, micro-politics and new forms of agency and citizenship.
 As a former journalist, I have a lifelong interest in the role of media in representing diversity, media being used strategically by various political groups and media aiding processes of identity formation.
 I am currently writing a book entitled Politics of Migration and Diaspora in Eastern Europe: Media, Policy and Public Discourse, which is being published with Routledge

 I have been supervising projects on the radicalization of the Istanbul Film Festival audience during Gezi Park; return migration to Albania; post-communist nostalgia in Bulgarian film; the representation of the Roma in Serbian cinema; the impact of refugees on local communities in Liverpool; refugee perception of social workers and migration policy in Glasgow; Pakistani diaspora engagement with homeland politics.

 Poole, C and R. Trandafoiu (2020) ‘Constructing Nationhood in a Transnational Context: BBC’s 2016 War and Peace’.
-In Stewart, M. and R. Munro (Eds) Adaptation and Nation: Screen Cultures in National, Post-National and Transnational Contexts, Edinburgh: Edinburgh University Press.
-In press.
+In Stewart, M. and R. Munro (Eds) Intercultural Screen Adaptations.
+British and Global Case Studies.
+Edinburgh: Edinburgh University Press.